Quantum-Accelerators/quacc/docs/src/install/codes.md

 tblite is a code that interfaces with the xtb package for running GFN-xTB calculations.
 If you want to run GFN-xTB calculations on molecular systems, this is the easiest route to do so.

 If you plan to use tblite with QuAcc, you will need to install the [tblite](https://github.com/tblite/tblite) interface with ASE support.
-This can be done via `pip install tblite[ase]`.
+This can be done via `pip install quacc[xtb]`.

 ## VASP

 VASP is a very widely used code for plane-wave, periodic DFT calculations.
 To use VASP with QuAcc, you will need to do the following:

+1. Install the VASP extras via `pip install quacc[vasp]`.
-1. Define the `VASP_PP_PATH` environment variable that points to your pseudopotential library.
+2. Define the `VASP_PP_PATH` environment variable that points to your pseudopotential library.
 See the [ASE documentation](https://wiki.fysik.dtu.dk/ase/ase/calculators/vasp.html#pseudopotentials) for full details.
 We recommend including this in your `~/.bashrc` file.
-2. To use vdW functionals, define the `ASE_VASP_VDW` environment variable to point to the `vdw_kernel.bindat` file distributed with VASP.
+3. To use vdW functionals, define the `ASE_VASP_VDW` environment variable to point to the `vdw_kernel.bindat` file distributed with VASP.
 Again, refer to the [ASE documentation](https://wiki.fysik.dtu.dk/ase/ase/calculators/vasp.html#pseudopotentials) for additional details.
 We recommend including this in your `~/.bashrc` file.
-3. To run VASP with Custodian (the default behavior in QuAcc), you will need to define a `VASP_PARALLEL_CMD` environment variable that tells Custodian how to parallelize VASP.
+4. To run VASP with Custodian (the default behavior in QuAcc), you will need to define a `VASP_PARALLEL_CMD` environment variable that tells Custodian how to parallelize VASP.
 For instance, this might look something like `export VASP_PARALLEL_CMD="srun -N 2 --ntasks-per-node 24"`.
 Note, the VASP executables are not included in this environment variable.
 For convenience, we recommend specifying this environment variable at runtime so you can easily modify it.
-4. By default, Custodian will assume that the VASP executables can be run with `vasp_std` or `vasp_gam` for standard or gamma-point calculations.
+5. By default, Custodian will assume that the VASP executables can be run with `vasp_std` or `vasp_gam` for standard or gamma-point calculations.
 If you need to use different executable names or wish to change any Custodian settings from the selected defaults, refer to the section on modifying QuAcc settings.

 ## Other Codes